wolfhound115/habit-app/README.md

 - [Django-Recurrence](https://github.com/django-recurrence/django-recurrence) - Package used for creating patterns of recurring events

 # Contributing
-Currently this is an individual project so please contact the author for any details regarding pull requests
+Currently this is an independent project so please contact the author for any details regarding pull requests

 # Authors
 Eshwar Manoharan